license2e/last-10-years/2012-summer.md

 4. If you are developer, get a Github account, like now, or wait, 2 months ago!
 Github is quickly becoming the standard of judging your technical skill, post homework assignments (so Andrei or Dima or I can help you as well), post interesting side projects (that aren't secret apps), fork other people's repositories and contribute code, contribute even a simple fix, this is a must!!
 What are you waiting for?
 You didn't get a Github account yet?
 Go..
 This email can wait...
 Go... seriously!

-5. If you are designer, (Dan can probably speak better to this), get a Dribbble.com and a Behance.net account, start following people you like, start posting your designs on there..
+5. If you are designer, get a Dribbble.com and a Behance.net account, start following people you like, start posting your designs on there..

 6. If you are a human, practice, practice, practice, post designs and code even if its not great.. it doesnt matter.. (at first) eventually you will take down some of your work.. but for now, post, post, post.. homework assignments, sketches, experiments (even if they dont work), anything that can show your skills and more importantly, your progress..